-Start here to check for understanding and ensure that the team member has a good grasp on their task and is focused on the right goal.
+Start here to check for understanding and ensure that the team member has a good grasp on defining the problem.

-This question ensures you don’t spend time covering the ground they’ve already explored.
+This question ensures you don’t spend time covering the ground they’ve already explored to solve the problem.
 It also requires your team member to make some effort before requesting help.

 Finish gathering facts by asking them to talk about the consequences of the solutions they’ve already tried.
 Sometimes just the act of talking about it will help them figure out a new solution.

 With this question, you ask them to reflect on their experience.
-Often, the act of examining what happened and what learning they can draw from it will spark a new approach.
+Often, the act of examining what happened and what learning they can draw from it will spark a new approach to solving the problem.

 This is a check to see if there is additional training or equipment they need.
 Sometimes your team member will say something like: “You know, if I knew how to use pivot tables, I think I could do this.”
 Great – connect them to a spreadsheet guru for a quick lesson and get them moving.